lino-framework/lino/docs/admin/install_windows.rst

   cd \mypy\mysite
   python manage.py test

-Again: if things fail: contact me.
+Again: if things fail: contact me and send me a screenshot of the messages on your console window.

 Create your database
 --------------------